ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2023-07-21-is-ai-dangerous.md

 Consider that you're an unpopular dictator waging war against a neighbor country.
 You have eliminated almost all of your skilled generals in fear of a coup.
 You lack skilled strategists and you are given the opportunity to let an AI system take control of your troops such as autonomous drones.
 Sometimes the system makes bad mistakes that leads to the deaths of a lot of soldiers, but that's a price you're willing to pay.
 What would stop you from trying it out?-->

 ## Plugins allow FMs to interact with our world

+## References

+[_On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜_](https://dl.acm.org/doi/10.1145/3442188.3445922), Bender, Emily M. and Gebru, Timnit and McMillan-Major, Angelina and Shmitchell, Shmargaret.
+Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency, p.
+610-623, 2021.